StigLidu/TURN/readme.md

 ### Reproducing Results

 To reproduce the results in our paper, refer to the guidelines in:
 - `CODE/readme.md` for the MBPP dataset
 - `MATH/readme.md` for the MATH dataset

+Some additional dependency package may need be installed.

 ### Acknowledgements

-Our project builds upon *Easy-to-Hard Generation* and *bigcode-evaluation-harness*.
+Our project builds upon *[Easy-to-Hard Generation](https://github.com/Edward-Sun/easy-to-hard)* and *[bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness)*.

-Special thanks to *vLLM* for its efficient inference infrastructure.
+Special thanks to *[vLLM](https://github.com/vllm-project/vllm)* for its efficient inference infrastructure.